sc2-arcade-watcher/server/WEBAPI.md

 This API is provided free of charge for non profit use.

+However, it should be noted that:

+- No support is provided beyond this documentation.
-Anyone with intentions to utilize it to build something for a wider audience should first seek approval.
+- Server resources are somewhat limited - anyone with intentions to build something for a wider audience should have that in mind.
+(Try not to hammer server with unnecessary API calls).

+### API Stability

+This API isn't final.
+Any changes that *may* impact 3rd party applications depending on it will be announced on Github: [github.com/sc2-arcade-watcher/issue-tracker/issues/8](https://github.com/sc2-arcade-watcher/issue-tracker/issues/8) (if you'd like to be notified ahead of time, then please subscribe to that issue).

 ### Rate limiting